- 1 cauliflower

 - 2 tbsp Greek style yogurt

-3. Meanwhile, place a large frying pan or wok on a medium heat for 2 mins then pour in 1 tbsp oil.
-Add the cauliflower florets and fry for 4-5 mins, stirring till the cauliflower is lightly browned.
+3. Meanwhile, place a large frying pan or wok on a medium heat for 2 mins then pour in 1 tbsp oil or ghee.
+Add the cauliflower pieces and fry for 4-5 mins, stirring till the cauliflower is lightly browned.

-4. Lower the heat and add 1 tbsp dal spice mix with a good pinch of salt.
-Turn the cauliflower a couple of times then add in the tinned cherry tomatoes and 200ml hot water from the kettle.
+4. Lower the heat and add 1 tbsp curry powder with a good pinch of salt.
+Turn the cauliflower a couple of times to coat in the spices, then add in the tinned cherry tomatoes and 200ml hot water from the kettle.
 Bring everything up to a bubble, then place the saved cauliflower leaves on top of the veg – but don't stir them in.
 Pop on a lid (or cover with a baking tray) and simmer for 5 mins.

 5. While the curry simmers, finely chop the coriander stalks and roughly chop the leaves, keeping them separate.

 6. When the curry has simmered for 5 mins, stir in the butter.
 Cook for 3-4 mins.
 The cauliflower should be just tender.
 Taste the sauce and add a pinch more salt, or some pepper if you think it needs it.

 7. Fluff the rice and divide between 2 warm bowls.
 Top with the curry, spoonfuls of yogurt and the coriander leaves to serve.